marinehadd/aws-cloudops-networking/content/Day 2 - AWS Networking basics/LAB.md

 **Configure the web servers:**

 The instances are currently private, with no public IP.
-We will make them public just to be able to access them easily and setup the content, after which we will make them back to private.
+We will make them public just to be able to access them easily and setup the content, after which we will make them private again.

 Note: When you launch an instance directly with a public IP address, you can't remove it.
 Here we only want temporary public access, so we will assign what we call Elastic IP addresses - they are public IPs that you create separately and can attach to and detach from instances as you wish.